rachelkulikoff/rachelkulikoff.github.io/_pages/publications.md

 ["Health Metrics Priorities: A Perspective from Young Researchers.”](https://doi.org/10.1016/S0140-6736(16)32134-1) *The Lancet*, 2016 (with Julia Morris, Grant Nguyen, et al).

 ["Global, Regional, National, and Selected Subnational Levels of Stillbirths, Neonatal, Infant, and under-5 Mortality, 1980–2015: A Systematic Analysis for the Global Burden of Disease Study 2015"](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(16)31575-6/fulltext?rss%3Dyes=) *The Lancet*, 2016 (with Haidong Wang, Matthew Coates, et al).

+## Working Papers

+1. “Can We Trust Politicized Public Health Data?
+The Case of COVID-19 in the United States”

+2. “The Use of Health Data in Political Science: Mechanisms, Models, and Endogeneity”

+3. “Interpreting and Visualizing Complex Data: The Case of COVID-19 Data Dashboards” (Book Chapter in *Palgrave Handbook for the History of Epidemiology*)

 <!-- ## Working Papers